-Upon termination of service, a participant with a balance of \$1,000 or less will have the amount automatically distributed in a lump sum as soon as feasibly possible.
-A participant whose account is greater than \$1,000 may elect to receive either a single lump-sum amount equal to the value of the participant's interest in his or her account at termination or take periodic distributions provided they meet minimum distribution requirements of IRC code section 401(a)(9).
-Distributions must start no later than age 701⁄2.
-Participants may also specify that funds roll directly from their account to an eligible retirement plan.
-Upon the death of a participant, the account is paid to the participant's beneficiaries in a single lump sum.
+Upon termination of service, a participant with a balance of \$1,000 or less will have the amount distributed in a lump-sum as soon as feasibly possible.
+A participant whose account is greater than \$1,000 may elect to receive either a lump-sum amount equal to the value of the participant's interest in his or her account, leave the balance in the Plan, or roll their balance to an eligible plan.
+Distributions from balances left in the Plan must begin no later than age 701⁄2.
+When balances are paid, participants will receive payment under various payment options defined by the Plan.
+Upon the death of a participant, a death benefit equal to the value of the participant's account shall be payable to a designated beneficiary.
+The beneficiary may select from various payment options defined by the Plan.